 Pennsylvania’s Veterans Treatment Courts Make a Difference for Veterans

-Pennsylvania’s veteran population ranks fourth in the U.S. with nearly 800,000 veterans as of 2020.
+Pennsylvania’s veteran population ranks fourth in the U.S. with over 800,000 veterans as of 2021.
 Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or other co-occurring disorders.

 Veterans Treatment Court participants appear before a judge on a regular basis; receive support and guidance from veteran mentors; and get treatment to address underlying problems often caused by post-traumatic stress disorder.
-In 2020, 204 veterans out of 268 participants discharged from the program graduated from this specialty court, which is a 76 percent successful graduation rate.
+In 2021, 179 veteran participants discharged from the program graduated from this specialty court out of 222 participants, with 81% of all discharges graduating successfully.